Ear Infections in Kids: Causes, Symptoms, and When to See an ENT

 2. Antibiotics

-Prescribed when infections are bacterial or symptoms are severe.
+These are prescribed when infections are bacterial or symptoms are severe.

 3. Pain relief